Robust deep learning for eye fundus images: Bridging real and synthetic data for enhancing generalization: Discussion

 Burlina et al have successfully developed a method for ~\cite{burlina2019assessment,burlina2018utility} generating the synthetic images.
 Their method is based on GAN, and they tested their method by showing that experts were unable to identify the synthetic images.
 However, their method has been patented and hence not available for being used by others.
-We have developed an alternate method based on StyleGAN2, an extension of the progressive GAN, to generate synthetic medical images that human experts were unable to identify.
+We have introduced an approach that integrates a deep learning quality assessment model and StyleGAN2-ADA, an extension of the progressive GAN.
+This approach filters out poor-quality retinal images and generates synthetic medical images that human experts are unable to distinguish from real ones.
 We have also shown that these images were suitable for increase the performance of deep-learning networks.
 The results were similar to those reported in the literature using patented technology.
-While Burlina et al. trained a Progressive GAN over a large number of images positive to AMD, our technique has the potential to generate similar high synthetic images through a small number of images positive to AMD.
+While Burlina et al. trained a Progressive GAN over a large number of images positive to AMD, our technique has the potential to generate similar high-quality synthetic images with only a small number of images.